secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 #### Phases for SimplyDirect
 - **Phase 1:** Sales and Marketing create the survey and share the target accounts and personas with SimplyDirect.
 Upon completion, SimplyDirect sends out the survey and shares survey results with the GitLab team via the SimplyDirect portal.
 The account list shared with SimplyDirect has an SDR assigned to each account so the tool will send the assigned SDR an email notifying them when a survey is completed.
 FMM will share the portal website, username, and password in the issue for SDRs or SALs to access survey results and analytics.
 FMM will also provide SDRs with training before launch on how to navigate the portal and share SimplyDirect's best practices.
 This phase is considered complete once the predetermined number of survey responses is achieved (number of responses will be identified in the SOW).
 Please note that a gift is sent to survey respondents by SimplyDirect as a thank you for completing the survey (Example: Columbia Jacket/Fleece).
 SimplyDirect also creates a detailed Pulse Report with survey results when the phase is completed and provides it to GitLab along with a list of high-intent targets who did not complete the survey (see Phase 3 details on how to utilize these additional targets).
 Access to the portal is not indefinite so a report should be pulled from the SimplyDirect portal in order to add survey responses to our own tracking sheet if needed.
 - **Phase 2:** Leads are uploaded to SFDC automatically through our SimplyDirect<>Marketo integration and SDRs can set up an Outreach sequence to follow-up with these leads by sharing the Pulse Report.
 There is also an option of a swag giveaway at this phase if a meeting is booked/attended.
 - **Phase 3:** SimplyDirect gathers a list of additional high-intent targets (also contracted in the SOW) that have not opted in to be contacted by GitLab directly.
 In order to try to capture these additional leads, we can create a Pathfactory track that requires visitors to enter in their contact information to view the track (which includes the Pulse Report and other assets).
 SimplyDirect includes this Pathfactory link in their follow-up email to the additional contacts.
-Anyone who enters their contact information in Pathfactory can be sent a follow-up by GitLab or can be added to nurture.
+Anyone who enters their contact information in Pathfactory can be sent a follow-up by GitLab.

 #### Reporting and Dashboards
 SimplyDirect defines engagement by targets filling out the survey.
 The SimplyDirect<>Marketo integration adds anyone who fills out the survey automatically into the salesforce campaign.